segmentio/segment-docs/src/guides/how-to-guides/collect-pageviews-serverside.md

 ---
-title: "How do I collect pageviews on the server side?"
+title: How do I collect page views on the server side?
 ---

 Generally, we believe that client-side collection is appropriate for collection of basic pageviews.